Non-Abelian Dark Forces and the Relic Densities of Dark Glueballs: Freeze-out of the Lightest Glueball

-In Fig.~\ref{fig:onegb} we show the mass-weighted relic yield of $\phi_x$ with $N=3$ as a function of the mass of the lightest glueball $\Lambda_x=m_x$ and the dark-to-visible entropy ratio $R$.
-We also indicate where $\Omega_xh^2 = 0.1$ and $m_xY_x = 10^{-13},\,10^{-5}$ with solid white lines.
-As found in Refs.~\cite{Boddy:2014qxa,Soni:2016gzf}, masses above $m_x\gtrsim 1\,\mev$ require small entropy ratios to avoid overproducing the relic abundance.
-The dark shaded region at the lower right shows where $x_x^{fo} < 5$.
-As will be discussed below, there is an additional uncertainty in the relic abundance in this region when this simplified model is applied to dark glueballs.
+In Fig.~\ref{fig:onegb} we show the mass-weighted relic yield $m_xY_x$ of $\phi_x$ with $N=3$ as a function of the mass of the lightest glueball $\Lambda_x=m_x$ and the dark-to-visible entropy ratio $R$.
+If the lightest glueball is stable, the mass-weighted yield is related directly to the relic density by \beq \Omega_xh^2 = (0.1186)\times\lrf{m_xY_x}{4.322\times 10^{-10}\,\gev} \ . \eeq We also indicate on the plot where the relic yield coincides with the observed dark matter relic density, $\Omega_xh^2 = 0.1186$~\cite{Ade:2015xua}.
+The dark shaded region at the lower right corresponds to $x_x^{fo} < 5$.
+As will be discussed below, there is an additional uncertainty in the relic abundance in this region when this simplified model is applied to dark glueballs, and the present calculation might not be applicable here.